UCSB-Exoplanet-Polarimetry-Lab/pyPolCal/README.md

 # vampires_calibration

 This Python library provides tools for fitting and visualizing Mueller matrix models for **SCExAO VAMPIRES** and the **SCExAO CHARIS spectropolarimetric mode**.
+In the future it will be updated for compatibility with other instruments.

 You can fit either:
 - A **physically motivated model**